Adding a Language

 Convert all the

-After this, you can actually view the created html files locally following the prompted instruction, such as:
+After this, you can actually view the created html files locally by opening the

 Check out the current translation repository using the command: